GauravSakure02/Face_Recognition_System/README.md

+# Facial-recognition-system

-# Facial recognition system using Python, OpenCV, and K-Nearest Neighbors (KNN) algorithm.
+Using Python, OpenCV, and K-Nearest Neighbors (KNN) algorithm.